smohadjer/jwt-cookie/README.md

 npm run dev-express
 ````

-Or if you have Vercel CLI installed:
+or if you have Vercel CLI installed:
 ````
 vercel dev
 ````